grabz-dev/CW3-ERSKCCUFO/README.md

    * *EmitAmount* - Amount of creeper produce, float creeper value, like in unit editor.

 ### BlindKey.crpl
    Place and always keep under a shield key (on the same cell).
    * *KeyNumber* - Number of this key for the inhibitor sequence.

+## FFE - Flip Flop Emitter
+Modified flipemitter from CMS, flood with opposing C/AC to switch teams.
+Both UFOs and Rainclouds can target flipmitters from the opposing team, but only active ones.

+### FlipEmitter.crpl
+   * *Camt* - Creeper created.
+   * *ACamt* - Anti-creeper created, use negative values for AC.
+   * *Cinterval* - Creeper production interval, in frames.
+   * *ACinterval* - Anti-creeper production interval, in frames.
+   * *StartDelay* - Wait this many frames before starting to produce.
+   * *StartAsCreeper* - 1 to start as creeper-producing flipmitter, 0 to start as AC producing.
+   * *Thresh* - Flooding threshold, this much C/AC is needed to flip this flipmitter.

 ## Help Menu
 A menu with description of each componet, each tab has a space of 768x512 pixels backed by 6 256x256 images.
 Adding new tabs is done easily in the Help.crpl script, at least until the template runs out of 265x256 image slots, which will probably be soon.